Yes, Sleep is Everything.

 What is “Good” Sleep?
 Quality is as Important as Quantity

 When it comes to sleep, the continuity and timing are as important as the number of hours you’re getting.
 Interrupted sleep and circadian misalignment (nontraditional sleep times due to jet lag, shift work, etc) can negatively affect your body’s ability to fully realize the benefits of sleep.

 According to the National Sleep Foundation, we should be getting 7-9 hours of sleep each night.
 The following are good measures of quality sleep:

 - Falling asleep within 30 minutes of going to bed

-- Sleeping at least 85 percent of the total time in bed
+- Sleeping at least 85 percent of the total time you’re in bed

 - Waking no more than once per night